Valdy: Early career

 Valdy was a member of The London Towne Criers during the 1960s and subsequently joined Montreal band The Prodigal Sons.
 He then moved to Victoria, where he worked with various rock and country musicians, including Blake Emmons.

 When he was 25 Valdy bought several acres of land in Sooke, BC, and began farming.
 He began performing as a solo artist, and in 1972 recorded his "Rock and Roll Song" on Haida/A&M; it became a hit.
 His music was featured in the 1972 Steve McQueen film The Getaway.
 In 1973 he won a Juno Award for Outstanding Folk Performance.

 Valdy recorded a live album, Family Gathering, through A&M; it was recorded at Massey Hall in Toronto and released in 1974.

 Valdy appeared on the CBC TV show The Beachcombers as the environmental activist "Halibut" Stu.
 He also secured a part in the reunion production of The New Beachcombers performing a song he wrote, "It's The Water," as part of a jug band.

+Valdy was among the performers at the first Home County Folk Festival in London, Ontario Canada, in 1974.

 1980s

+Played at the 1983 Home County Folk festival in London Ontario, on July 23rd.

 In 1986, Valdy made a guest appearance as himself in the popular 1980's Canadian children's television show, Today's Special (episode entitled: "trash").
 He also guest appeared as himself on Sharon, Lois & Bram's Elephant Show in the third-season episode titled "Growing Up".